martin-eden/hearthstone_cards_named/README.md

 # hearthstone_cards_named

-Images of collectible Hearthstone cards.
+This repository contains images of collectible Hearthstone cards.

+It is result of Lua script which uses images from `Chris Schmidt's` [hearthstone-card-images](https://github.com/schmich/hearthstone-card-images) and card descriptions from [HearthSim](https://github.com/HearthSim/hsdata) project.

 Files grouped by expansions and classes.

+I'm going to release script in future in another repository.

+Actualizaed at 2018-03-04.